oroinc/documentation/user_guide/marketing_campaign.rst

 - Events :

-- Tracking Code : pieced of code to be added to the website to enable
+- Tracking Code : pieced of code to be added to the website to enable website tracking.
+The code and its usage is described in more details in :ref:`*How to Track Campaign Related Activities on the Website <user-guide-how-to-track>*` guide.
   :ref:`Tracking Websites` <user-guide-tracking-websites>` functionality.

 You can also get to the Edit form from the :ref:`View page <user-guide-ui-components-view-pages>`.